Fly Fishing in the North Carolina Mountains: Where to Start

 Not all trout waters are managed the same way.
 This is one of the most important things beginners need to understand before fly fishing in the North Carolina mountains.

-Different water classifications may have different rules for bait, harvest, size limits, tackle, and season.
-Some are stocked heavily and easier for beginners.
-Others are wild trout streams with more restrictive rules and more cautious fish.
+Different water classifications may have different rules for bait, trout harvest, size limits, tackle and fishing seasons.
+Some waters are stocked regularly and may be more approachable for beginners.
+Others are managed for wild trout and may have more restrictive regulations and more cautious fish.

-Before fishing, identify the exact water classification.
-Do not assume the rules are the same from one stream to the next.
+Before fishing, identify the exact water classification and check the current regulations.
+Do not assume the rules are the same from one stream—or even one section of a stream—to the next.

 Best Flies for North Carolina Mountain Trout